rallytac/pub/misc/nsm/README.md

 - **Integration** - Integrate NSM with your existing systems and workflows

 Feel free to fork, modify, and adapt NSM to work exactly how you need it to work!

+## License

+This software is licensed under the [Rally Tactical Systems License](https://github.com/rallytac/pub/blob/main/LICENSE).
+Please review the license terms before using this software.

 ## Support